Bratteli--Vershik models and graph covering models: Link to the Bratteli--Vershik models

-In this section, we introduce the well known Bratteli diagrams (see \cref{defn:Bratteli-diagram} for definition).
-The symbols $V_n$ $(n \ge 0)$ are sets of vertices of a Bratteli diagram, and $E_n$ $(1 \le n)$ the sets of edges.
-These symbols are not used for description of basic graphs that are discussed in \cref{sec:basic-covering}.
-The symbols that mean basic graphs are checked like $\baiG$, $\baiV$, and $\baiv \in \baiV$ $\dotsb$.
+In this subsection, we introduce the well-known Bratteli diagrams. $V_n$ $(n \ge 0)$ denotes the set of vertices of a Bratteli diagram and $E_n$ $(1 \le n)$ denotes the set of edges.
+These symbols are not used for the descriptions of basic graphs discussed in \cref{sec:basic-covering}.
+Basic graphs are denoted by inverted hats, e.g. $\baiG$, $\baiV$, and $\baiv \in \baiV$.